2025 Conference Speakers

 David Law is an associate vice president at Utah State University (USU) and oversees the Uintah Basin campuses.
 He is a family studies professor.
 Law earned his bachelor's degree from USU, his master's degree in marriage and family therapy (MFT) from the University of Wisconsin-Stout, and his Ph.D. in MFT from Brigham Young University.
 He has published in marriage and family therapy, family life education, the scholarship of teaching and learning, and mentoring in academia.
 He has received several awards for mentoring undergraduate students.
 Law has overseen the design, implementation, and evaluation of the faculty-to-student mentoring programs for the Uintah Basin campus and the USU statewide campus system.
 Law is co-editor of the recently published book Making Connections: A Handbook for Effective Formal Mentoring Programs in Academia.
 Law consults with the Mentoring Institute at the University of New Mexica to develop mentoring micro-credentials.

-- Understand the six phases of peogram development.
+- Understand the phases of program development

-- Create the programs' goals, objectives, and outcomes.
+- Define goals, objectives, and outcomes

-- Create a program assessment and evaluation plan.
+- Create an assessment and evaluation plan

 Plenary Sessions